pyvisa/pyvisa/docs/migrating.rst

 In the original PyVISA implementation, the low level implementation (`vpp43`) was mixed with higher level constructs.
 The VISA library was wrapped using ctypes.

-In 1.5, we refactored it as `ctwrapper`, also a ctypes wrapper module but it only depends on the constants definitions (`constants.py`).
+In 1.5, we refactored it as `ctwrapper`.
 This allows us to test the foreign function calls by isolating them from higher level abstractions.
 More importantly, it also allows us to build new low level modules that can be used as drop in replacements for `ctwrapper` in high level modules.

 In 1.6, we made the `ResourceManager` the object exposed to the user.
 The type of the `VisaLibrary` can selected depending of the `library_path` and obtained from a plugin